Nearby State Parks

 Slide Rock State Park

 Nowhere else in Arizona will you experience the wide range of activities available in our area.
-Pre-Columbian Sinaguan sites, officer's quarters at a cavalry fort, a train excursion along the Verde River Canyon, a cowboy dinner show and a night at the casino may all be experienced in a single day.
+Pre-Columbian Sinaguan sites, officer's quarters at a cavalry fort, a train excursion along the Verde River Canyon, a cowboy dinner show and a night at the casino can all be experienced in a single day.

 The following links are provided as a convenience only; they are not a recommendation of any product, service, or organization.
 Arizona State Parks maintains this list at its own discretion.
 Links will open in a new window and leave the Arizona State Parks website.

 Jerome, sometimes nicknamed "The City in the Sky" was at one time the most talked about mining camp in America.
 Explore the Douglas Mansion at Jerome State Historic Parkwhich explains the mining history of the area.
 The Gold King Mine displays early machinery of the mining era in Jerome.
-The Clemenceau Museum in Cottonwood also contains many artifacts from the mining era, as well as a model railroader's dream come true—a scale re-creation of the heyday of the rails in the Verde Valley.
+The Clemenceau Museum in Cottonwood also contains many artifacts from the mining era, as well as a model railroader's dream come true—a scale recreation of the heyday of the rails in the Verde Valley.

-For the shopper, many unique shops and galleries featuring art, antiques, jewelry, pottery and many additional items may be found in the Historic Old Town Cottonwood District; or in Clarkdale, Camp Verde, Jerome or Sedona.
+For the shopper, many unique shops and galleries featuring art, antiques, jewelry, pottery and many additional items may be found in the Historic Old Town Cottonwood District, or in Clarkdale, Camp Verde, Jerome or Sedona.

 For eco-tourists, Red Rock State Park is the place with special programs focusing on wildlife, green meadows framed by native study, hiking, picnicking and bird watching.
 Take a ride on the wild side at Out of Africa Wildlife Park.